Rob-Strawley/Migrate2MDAV/README.md

 # Migrate2MDAV/MDE (Windows 10 and Server 2019)
 __Migrating from 3rd party AV to Microsoft Defender AV using SCCM/MECM__

 Migrating from 3rd Party AV to Microsoft Defender Anti-Virus (MDAV) and Onboarding to Microsoft Defender for Endpoint (MDE) can be a complex process depending on the AV vendor, organizational policies, infrastructure, etc. However, the following is a process I have developed through trial and error.
-The AV-Migration-MDE-TS zipped file is a Task Sequence template for SCCM/MECM.
+The AV-Migration-MDE-TS zipped file is a Task Sequence template for SCCM/MECM that can be imported as a Task Sequence.
 It is assumed the user of this file understands how to build/run a Task Sequence, Packages, etc. You must edit and configure the Tasks to meet your organization's requirements.
 This is the order of actions I have found to work best, you may find a different variation that works for you.

 **Migration Steps:**